What are the Worst Cats for Allergies? The Answer Might Surprise You!

 High-Shedding Coats

-Cats with the following coat types typically produce more allergenic environments:
+Cats with the following coat types typically produce more allergens which spell trouble for you:

 - Double coats